Agora: Trust Less and Open More in Verification for Confidential Computing: Abstract

 \section{Abstract}

-Binary verification plays a pivotal role in software security, yet building a verification service that is both open and trustworthy poses a formidable challenge.
-In this paper, we introduce a novel binary verification service, \name, scrupulously designed to overcome the challenge.
-At the heart of this approach lies a strategic insight: certain tasks can be delegated to untrusted entities, while the corresponding validators are securely housed within the trusted computing base (TCB). \name can validate untrusted \vc[s] generated for versatile policies.
-Through a novel blockchain-based bounty task manager, it also utilizes crowdsourcing to remove trust in theorem provers.
+Confidential computing (CC), designed for security-critical scenarios, uses remote attestation to guarantee code integrity on cloud servers.
+However, CC alone cannot provide assurance of high-level security properties (e.g., no data leak) on the code.
+In this paper, we introduce a novel framework, \name, scrupulously designed to provide a trustworthy and open verification platform for CC.
+To prompt trustworthiness, we observe that certain verification tasks can be delegated to untrusted entities, while the corresponding (smaller) validators are securely housed within the trusted computing base (TCB).
+Moreover, through a novel blockchain-based bounty task manager, it also utilizes crowdsourcing to remove trust in complex theorem provers.
 These synergistic techniques successfully ameliorate the TCB size burden associated with two procedures: binary analysis and theorem proving.
-The design of \name allows untrusted parties to participate in these complex processes.
-Moreover, based on running the optimized TCB within trusted execution environments and recording the verification process on a blockchain, the public can audit the correctness of verification results.
-By implementing verification workflows for software-based fault isolation policy and side-channel mitigation, our evaluation demonstrates the efficacy of \name.
+To prompt openness, \name supports a versatile assertion language that allows verification of various security policies.
+Moreover, the design of \name enables untrusted parties to participate in any complex processes out of \name's TCB.
+By implementing verification workflows for software-based fault isolation, information flow control, and side-channel mitigation policies, our evaluation demonstrates the efficacy of \name.